-If you are interested in learning more about baptism or would like to be baptized you can contact Pastor Matthew Pearson.
+If you are interested in learning more about baptism or would like to be baptized you can contact our pastor.

 To learn more about baptism in the United Methodist Church, you can go to the websites: Renewing waters: How United Methodists Understand Baptism and FAQs about Baptism, Membership, and Salvation